-The following discussion describes certain United States Federal income tax consequences of the Offer generally applicable to citizens or residents of the United States and U.S. trusts, estates, corporations and any other person who would be subject to U.S. Federal income tax upon the sale or exchange of Common Stock acquired upon the exercise of Rights ("U.S. Shareholders").
+The following discussion describes certain United States Federal income tax consequences of the Offer generally applicable to citizens or residents of the United States and U.S. trusts, estates, corporations and any other person who is generally subject to U.S. Federal income tax (U.S. Shareholders).
 This summary is intended to be descriptive only and does not purport to be a complete analysis or listing of all potential tax effects relevant to the ownership of Rights or Common Stock.
+It assumes that each U.S. Shareholder holds Common Stock as a capital asset.
 Additionally, this summary does not specifically address the U.S. Federal income tax consequences that might be relevant to holders of Rights or Common Stock entitled to special treatment under the U.S. Federal income tax laws, such as individual retirement accounts and other tax deferred accounts, financial institutions, life insurance companies and tax-exempt organizations, and does not discuss the effect of state, local and other tax laws.
 Further, this summary is based on interpretations of existing law as of the date of this Prospectus as contained in the Code, applicable current and proposed Treasury Regulations, judicial decisions and published administrative positions of the Internal Revenue Service, all of which are subject to change either prospectively or retroactively.

-U.S. Shareholders who receive Rights pursuant to the Offer will not recognize taxable income for U.S. Federal income tax purposes upon their receipt of the Rights.
-If Rights issued to a U.S. Shareholder expire without being sold or exercised, no basis will be allocated to such Rights, and such Shareholder will not recognize any gain or loss for U.S. Federal income tax purposes upon such expiration.
+U.S. Shareholders who receive Rights pursuant to the Offer should not recognize taxable income for U.S. Federal income tax purposes upon their receipt of the Rights.
+If Rights issued to a U.S. Shareholder expire without being sold or exercised, no basis should be allocated to such Rights, and such Shareholder should not recognize any gain or loss for U.S. Federal income tax purposes upon such expiration.

-The tax basis of a U.S. Shareholder's Common Stock will remain unchanged and the shareholder's basis in the Rights will be zero, unless such U.S. Shareholder affirmatively and irrevocably elects (in a statement attached to such shareholder's U.S. Federal income tax return for the year in which the Rights are received) to allocate the basis in the Common Stock between such Common Stock and the Rights in proportion to their respective fair market values on the date of distribution.
+The tax basis of a U.S. Shareholder s Common Stock should remain unchanged and the shareholder s basis in the Rights should be zero, unless such U.S. Shareholder affirmatively and irrevocably elects (in a statement attached to such shareholder s U.S. Federal income tax return for the year in which the Rights are received) to allocate the basis in the Common Stock between such Common Stock and the Rights in proportion to their respective fair market values on the date of distribution.